unbalancedparentheses/emacs-lunfardo/README.md

 <kbd>C-c p z</kbd> | Adds the currently visited to the cache.
 <kbd>C-c p s</kbd> | Display a list of known projects you can switch to.

-Prelude adds some extra keybindings:
+Lunfardo adds some extra keybindings:

 Keybinding         | Command
 -------------------|------------------------------------------------------------